robcarver17/pysystemtrade/docs/data.md

 OK, so we are limited in the historical data we can get from Interactive Brokers.
 What are the alternatives?

 We could get this from anywhere, but I'm going to use Barchart.
 As you'll see, the code is quite adaptable to any kind of data source that produces CSV files.
-You could also use an API; in live trading we use the IB API to update our prices (Barchart also has an API but I don't support that).
+You could also use an API; in live trading we use the IB API to update our prices (Barchart also has an API, but I don't support that).

 (Don't get data from both Barchart and IB.
 If you get the IB data first, the Barchart code will overwrite it.
 If you get the Barchart data first, the IB data won't be written.)